kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/deriving-big-o.md

 A couple of things to note:

 * Strictly speaking, the inner loop iterates exactly `n - 5` times.
 This is `O(n)`.
-* Conditional statements (`if i < j`) doesn't have any effect on the running time.
-For the purposes of big-O, you are concerned with the worst case behavior, so we will assume (even if it's not true) that `i < j` is always true and the body of the `if` is executed on every iteration.
+* The conditional statement (`if i < j`) doesn't have any effect on the running time.
+Remember that for the purposes of big-O, we are mostly concerned with the worst case behavior, so we will assume (even if it's not true) that `i < j` is always true and the body of the `if` is executed on every iteration.

 However, it could also be the case that the inner loop looks slightly different: